activist-org/activist/README.md

 # docker-compose up --build
 ```

-You can then visit <http://localhost:3000> to see the development frontend build once the container is up and running.
+5. You can then visit <http://localhost:3000> to see the development frontend build once the container is up and running.

+> **Note**: Those new to any frameworks or technologies who want to work on their skills are more than welcome to contribute!

 ## Ways to Help [`⇧`](#contents)